Neko059/NekoUI-Bedrock/README.md

-# ZxynUI
+# NekoUI
-ZxynUI a custom User Interface ( UI ) for Minecraft Bedrock Edition
+NekoUI a custom User Interface ( UI ) for Minecraft Bedrock Edition

 ### Here you can:
 - Translate this ui to your language